-Fundraising is exciting, energetic and lots of fun but it can seem daunting.
+Fundraising is exciting, energetic and lots of fun but it can seem daunting when you’re organising your own fundraising event.
 There will be things you need to think about, from getting the right event insurance to how you pay in your money.

 We have answered our supporters’ most frequently asked questions below and have split the section into pre and post-event information which you may find helpful.

 If you have any other questions please contact our Supporter Care Team on 0300 303 9888 or email email@example.com